argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 trainer.model.push_to_hub("bge-base-argilla-sdk-matryoshka")
 ```

 And that's it!
 We can take a look at the new model: [plaguss/bge-base-argilla-sdk-matryoshka](https://huggingface.co/plaguss/bge-base-argilla-sdk-matryoshka).
-The dataset card contains a lot of useful information!
+Take a closer look at the dataset card, which is packed with valuable insights and information about our model.

-We will see the model in action in the following section.
-Stay with us!
+But that's not all!
+In the next section, we'll put our model to the test and see it in action.

 ## The vector database

-In the previous sections, we created a dataset and fine-tuned a model for our Retrieval Augmented Generation chatbot; now, it's time to build a vector database that will enable our chatbot to store and retrieve relevant information.
+We've made significant progress so far, creating a dataset and fine-tuning a model for our RAG chatbot.
+Now, it's time to construct the vector database that will empower our chatbot to store and retrieve relevant information efficiently.

-There are lots of alternatives for this component, but to keep it simple, we decided to use [lancedb](https://lancedb.github.io/lancedb/), an embedded database that doesn't need any server, similar to SQLite.
-As we will see, it's quite easy to create a simple file to store our embeddings and move it around, and fast enough to retrieve the data for our use case.
+When it comes to choosing a vector database, there are numerous alternatives available.
+To keep things simple and straightforward, we'll be using [lancedb](https://lancedb.github.io/lancedb/), a lightweight, embedded database that doesn't require a server, similar to SQLite.
+As we'll see, lancedb allows us to create a simple file to store our embeddings, making it easy to move around and retrieve data quickly, which is perfect for our use case.

-This section will make use of the following notebook: [`vector_db.ipynb`](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/vector_db.ipynb).
+To follow along, please refer to the accompanying notebook: [`vector_db.ipynb`](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/vector_db.ipynb).
+In this notebook, we'll delve into the details of building and utilizing our vector database.

 ### Connect to the database